-Written by Emily Harstone February 25th, 2025
+Written by February 25th, 2025

 Harlequin Intrigue is an imprint of Harlequin Romance, which is an imprint of Harper Collins.
 We have also reviewed a number of their other imprint previously, including Afterglow Books, Carina Press, Mills & Boon, Love Inspired & Love Inspired Suspense and Harlequin Historical.
 All of the different imprints have clear focuses, and separate submission guidelines, and clear word count guidelines.
-Almost all of the imprints, including this one are open to LGBTQIA+ Stories and welcome all gender and identity pairings.
+Almost all of the imprints, including this one, are open to LGBTQIA+ stories and welcome all gender and identity pairings.

-Harlequin Intrigue books describes themselves by saying “They are for fans of novels by Sandra Brown, James Patterson and Iris Johansen.
+Harlequin Intrigue books describes themselves by saying, “They are for fans of novels by Sandra Brown, James Patterson and Iris Johansen.
 They are high-stakes thrillers and procedurals where determined characters go through a spectrum of tensions as they work to solve a crime.”

 They publish six new titles a month, and you can see what they’ve released recently here.